Integrated Principal Components Analysis: Covariance Estimators for iPCA

-which we will show to be g-convex in Theorem~\ref{multfrob_gconvex}.
 Like the additive Frobenius iPCA estimator, the multiplicative Frobenius iPCA estimator is a shrinkage technique that returns a dense covariance estimate with smoothed eigenvalues when $K \geq 1$, and when $K = 1$, it is equivalent to PCA (see Appendix~\ref{sec:s_equiv}).